All blog posts

 If you could give advice to any other company that is not (yet) so committed to office experience, what would it be?

-I can't help but think back to my previous work experience.
-I worked in a tax consultancy firm for a long time.
-That was a very traditional company where people had to arrive at a certain time and preferably leave at a certain hour or later with a registration system.
-That is absolutely not the case with us now.
-This turns out to be completely self-regulating.
-I think it's important as a company to make sure your teams love to work and if they like to do that, they just work hard.
+I'm immediately reminded of my previous work experience.
+I worked for a tax consultancy for a long time.
+It was a very traditional company where people had to arrive at a certain time and preferably leave at a certain time or later, using a registration system.
+That's absolutely not the case with us now.
+It turns out to be completely self-regulating.
+I think it's important for a company to ensure that your teams enjoy their work, and if they enjoy it, they simply work hard.

 "It's really all about a sense of belonging.
 That's a very human trait and I think you can facilitate that as a company."

-Then I can only conclude that Hubspot is a leading company in the field of office experience and that a lot of companies can learn from you.
-It's probably also something that is often pushed aside or an office manager who is a profile that only comes in later.
+So I can only conclude that Hubspot is a leading company in the field of office experience and that many companies can learn from you.
+It's probably also something that's often pushed aside, or that an office manager is a role that only comes later.
 What's your take on that?

-Of course, my job is not just to make sure the team is doing well.
-Of course, I also have a range of tasks with administration.
-There is a lot involved in managing an office.
-It is unclear to me how a company can function without someone taking on that task.
-For the most part, our team consists of professionals who work for the company, for the product and for the customers under the motto 'we help our customers grow better'.
+My job isn't just about making sure the team is doing well.
+Of course, I also have administrative responsibilities.
+Managing an office involves a lot.
+I don't understand how a company can function without someone taking on that role.
+Our team consists largely of professionals who work for the company, the product, and the clients, under the motto "we help our customers grow better."
 But my customers are my colleagues.
-I actually do the same thing in my team.
+I essentially do the same thing in my team.

-Seems like a job that you can get a lot of satisfaction from.
-When you talk about it, it's full of passion.
-I think maybe something we haven't really talked about yet is that HubSpot Culture.
-Could you perhaps tell us how that works?
+It seems like a really fulfilling job.
+When you talk about it, it's filled with passion.
+I think maybe something we haven't really touched on yet is the HubSpot culture.
+Could you explain how that works?

-HubSpot Culture was created to promote the values HubSpot stands for.
-Those values are summed up in an acronym HEART – Humble, Empathetic, Adaptable, Remarkable, and Transparent.
-We do this by paying attention to colleagues, to the teams, but also through the events.
-Or by creating different communities within Hubspot.
-This can vary greatly from families to dog owners.
-They are all applauded.
-I am part of The Wise and The Experienced.
-Only 3% of employees are over 46 and I am one of them.
-That's just funny.
-You can share things in there.
-That's all part of the culture.
+HubSpot Culture was created to embody the values HubSpot stands for.
+These values are summarized in the acronym HEART—Humble, Empathetic, Adaptable, Remarkable, and Transparent.
+We do this by paying attention to colleagues, the teams, and also through events.
+We also create various communities within HubSpot.
+These can range from families to dog owners.
+They are all encouraged.
+I'm part of The Wise and The Experienced.
+Only 3% of employees are over 46, and I'm one of them.
+That's just fun.
+You can share things there.
+It's all part of the culture.

 I think that's something nice to pass on to other companies.
 Make sure you have a few people in your company who watch over that culture.